Some 11m Calling/QSO Frequencies & Good Operating Practices

 If there are many callers, always call by using your unit number only.
 If there are no other callers it's enough to call by stating your callsign, the DX knows his own callsign so there is no need to say that before giving your own call.

-When you manage to get the progressive number, or in case of “in the log” system without progressive numbers just confirm the progressive or that your in the log and give an RS report to the operator if you have not done that already (to count it as a real QSO requires RS reports to be exchanged).
+When you manage to get the progressive number, or in case of “in the log” system without progressive numbers just confirm the progressive or that you're in the log and give an RS report to the operator if you have not done that already (to count it as a real QSO requires RS reports to be exchanged).

 Some Often Misunderstood Terms and Practices on 11 Meters